Multiple regression, moderated regression, and simple slopes

 keywords Multiple regression, moderated regression, simple slopes

 In this example we tackle a moderated regression analysis with simple slopes analysis and simple slopes graphs.
 Data are from Cohen et al 2003 and can be downloaded here.
 A detailed comparison between the following results and results obtained with other software (SPSS, PROCESS, and R) can be found in Rosetta store: moderation.
+We are going to show how to estimate and interpret interactions with continuous variables employing a General Linear Model, but the same reasoning (and software options) can be applied to interactions in Generalized linear models, Mixed Models, and Generalized Mixed Models.

 The research design